4nth0ny1/rails-crm/README.md

 	email
 	create an account

-Accounts class - from here the user can CRUD contacts, opportunities, company information, and log connections
+Account class - from here the user can CRUD contacts, opportunities, company information, and log connections
-		has_many contacts
+		has_many contacts, through account_contacts
 		has_many opportunities
 		belongs_to user

 	Company name
 	Address
-	Phone, Contacts
-	Opportunities_Id
+	Phone
 	User_id
 	Log a Connection (drop-down of calls, emails, research, plus notes section) **Products bought List
 	**Time in state

-Opportunities - When a sales rep makes a connection and has a conversation about a certain product.
+Opportunity - When a sales rep makes a connection and has a conversation about a certain product.
 	belongs_to account
+	has_many opportunity_contacts

 	Products of interest
 	Contacts involved